All Episodes

 But again, I don't think it demonstrates anything other than he's prepared to sit down in a taped interview.

-Uh and we have a history with George Stephanopoulos.
+And we have a history with George Stephanopoulos.

-It's gonna be a taped, edited interview.
+It's going to be a taped, edited interview.

-The very fact that that's what he's doing, it's not live, and it's with probably the safest of the people he could interview with in the mainstream media is a further indication to use the analogy, his knee's not so good.
+The very fact that that's what he's doing, it's not live, and it's with probably the safest of the people he could interview with in the mainstream media is a further indication, to use the analogy, his knee's not so good.

-Well, if George Stephanopoulos is friendly, then the number of allies Joe Biden have has in the media is rapidly diminishing.
+Well, if George Stephanopoulos is friendly, then the number of allies Joe Biden has in the media is rapidly diminishing.

 And I think actually something that Nicole Wallace said on MSNBC yesterday maybe helps reveal why.